-Translation = you must be lazy.
-The fact is, hyper ears are individual.
+Translation = You must be lazy.
+The fact is, tinnitus and hyperacusis are individual.
 Some people have fairly mild symptoms.
 Others are very distressed.
 Getting involved in a project can help to distract your mind from the hyper ears for short periods of time, which is a helpful part of a coping plan.
 But there are limits to the amount of time in a day a person can spend on hobbies.
 There are still times when trying to go about daily activities or get to sleep when hyper ears are front and centre and hobbies won’t help.

 Isn’t this another way of insinuating that you’re lazy?
-If more exercise were the answer, nobody would have hyper ears.
-Yes, exercise is an important component of any hyper ears coping plan, but it’s only one part.
+If more exercise were the answer, nobody would have tinnitus or hyperacusis.
+Yes, exercise is an important component of any coping plan, but it’s only one part.

 Scientists have documented brain hyperactivity in people with tinnitus and hyperacusis using objective brain imaging testing.
-This type of test is now being used in legal cases to prove if a person has hyperactive hearing systems or not.
+This type of test is now being used in legal cases to prove if a person has a hyperactive hearing system or not.